 To illustrate the approach, Figure 5 shows the results of overlaying the three segmenting variables (farming system, agricultural potential, and market access) for Ethiopia.
 There are six major farming systems in Ethiopia and by using high and low intervals for agricultural potential and market access, 20 representative segments are obtained (Table 12).

-The data for the analysis come at various levels of spatial granulation, but the lowest common unit is the Kebele (administrative level 3), of which there are 550 in Ethiopia.
-In Figure 1 each segment is represented by all the Kebeles that fall within its domain, resulting in a patchwork of sites for each segment.

 For this example the segmenting variables are defined in the following three sections.
 As a general rule we measure how much of the variability across farm households is explained through each of the segmenting variables to decide whether the selected variable is useful or not (see Table 6 below showing the variance explained through FAO farming systems).

 Farming Systems